RomanDrechsel/.conkyrc/README.md

 <br /><br /><br />

-If you like the watchface, you can support me at<br />
+If you like it, you can support me on:<br />
 [Paypal](https://paypal.me/RomanDrechsel) or [Buy me a coffee](https://www.buymeacoffee.com/romandrechsel)